-Tara Mayer is a historian of South Asia whose scholarship traces material and aesthetic exchanges between India, Britain, and France in ways that blur the boundaries of her discipline.
+Dr. Tara Mayer is a historian of colonial South Asia whose scholarship traces material and aesthetic exchanges between India, Britain, and France in ways that blur the boundaries of her discipline.
 Through visual and textual sources that connect the metropole to the colony, her work examines the tension between Enlightenment ideas and the praxis of empire in the construction and contestation of European racial and gendered identities.
 It explores the deeply reciprocal processes of appropriation, assimilation, and influence that took place at the intersections of European and Asian material culture, as well as the role of racism and colonial power in shaping these exchanges.
-She has served as a research consultant for international exhibitions on Indian art, Orientalism, and European portraiture and has forged new collaborative partnerships between UBC and the Museum of Vancouver, where she teaches an object-based, experiential learning course in the museum’s South Asia collection.
+She has served as a research consultant for international exhibitions on Indian art, Orientalism, and European portraiture and has forged new collaborative partnerships between UBC and the Museum of Vancouver, where she leads an object-based, experiential learning course in the museum’s South Asia collection.
 She is a Research Associate at the Museum of Anthropology (MOA) and led an International Research Roundtable (2019) on the theme of visual literacies, funded by the Peter Wall Institute for Advanced Studies.
 She is a recipient of a Killam Teaching Prize (2019), Wall Scholar (2019/20), and holder of the first Peter Wall Residency in Innovative Pedagogy (2020/21).
 Her teaching practice is centred on challenging historical norms and values around objectivity, neutrality, and safe-space.
 Her most recent project is an interview series entitled On Feeling and Knowing: Radical Conversations About Teaching and Learning.

 Primary Recipient Awards